rticommunity/rticonnextdds-examples/examples/connext_dds/printing_qos/README.md

 String ^DataWriterQos::ToString(DataWriterQos ^base)
 ```

-For more information about the use of these APIs, please refer to the API Reference HTML documentation.
+For more information about the use of these APIs, please refer to the API
+Reference HTML documentation.

 ## Example Description

-In this example we illustrate how to use the printing QoS API.
+In this example, we illustrate how to use the printing QoS APIs.
 - In the `printing_publisher` file we demostrate how to use:
     - `DDS_PublisherQos_to_string_w_params`
     - `DDS_TopicQos_to_string`
     - `DDS_DataWriterQos_print`
 - In the `printing_subscriber` file we demostrate how to use:
     - `DDS_DomainParticipantQos_to_string`
     - `DDS_SubscriberQos_to_string_w_params`
     - `DDS_DataReaderQos_print`

 For example the output of the PublisherQos will be:

 ```
 <publisher_qos>
     <presentation>